Haufe-Lexware/Haufe-Lexware.github.io/_posts/2018-01-24-EC2-Instances-Cleanup-with-Roham.md

   - It is simple to implement by just following the implementation guide

 > The word 'Roham' refers to a well-known hero in Persian legends.
 It also literally means 'undefeatable'.
+> This is the link to the GitHub Repo as well: https://github.com/esarabadani/Roham

 # Why did we develop Roham?
 Like many other enterprises we also have the problem of having too many unneeded EC2 Instances which are simply forgotten to be stopped/terminated in different AWS Accounts and simply account for nearly 30% (if not more) of the total cost we pay in the cloud.
 So it is clear that we need a way to automatically find such Instances and terminate/stop them.